| ~ History of the Tarot ~Playing cards first appeared in Europe around the

 allegorical illustrations were added to the typical four-suit pack.
 These new decks were initially called triumph

+cards, and the additional cards known simply as trionfi, "trumps" in English.
 Though originally intended for the playing of games, divination using playing cards is in evidence

 as early as 1540 in a book entitled The Oracles of Francesco Marcolino da Forli which allows a simple method